 Give Out Practical Items

 Handheld fans like the ones in the photo below are practical, and they even smell good if you get the sandalwood fans.
 Another idea is to print your wedding ceremony programs in a fan shape where it can do double duty of keeping guests cool while being informative!
-We also like parasols for providing additional shade and some cools towels.
+We also like parasols for providing additional shade or some cooling towels.

 Please don’t Forget about your Vendors